-If a power supply from Hastings Instruments is used, installation consists of connecting the HFM-300/HFC-302 series cable from the "D" connector on the rear of the power supply to the "D" connector on the top of the flow meter/controller.
-The "H" pin-out requires cable AF-8-AM (grey molded back shell).
-The "U" pin-out requires cable # 65-791 (black molded back shell).
+If a power supply from Hastings Instruments is used, installation consists of connecting the 300 series cable from the "D" connector on the rear of the power supply to the "D" connector on the top of the flow meter/controller.
+The "H" pin-out requires cable AF-8-AM (grey molded back-shell).
+The "U" pin-out requires cable # 65-791 (black molded back-shell).

 If a different power supply is used, follow the instructions below when connecting the flow instrument and refer to either table 2.1 or 2.2 for the applicable pin-out.
+Also see section 1.3 for the 4-20 mA connections.